 By 2002, the prolific artist had released seven more albums.
 Around that time, he joined musical forces with keyboardist Sam Yahel and drummer Brian Blade on Yaya3, a bracing recording with improvisational touches that gave birth to the trio of the same name (which was rechristened the Joshua Redman Elastic Band soon after).

 In 2009, for his eighth visit to the Festival, Redman treated fans to a trio of concerts, as part of the Invitation series.
 After taking the stage alongside such jazz luminaries as fellow saxophonist Joe Lovano, Redman offered festival-goers highlights from his recent release, Compass (2009).
 The saxophonist also joined forces with pianist Aaron Parks, bassist Matt Penman and drummer Eric Harland.
 Following this concert, the four jazzmen continued performing under the moniker James Farm.
-The quartet's first recording was slated for release in 2011.
+The quartet's first recording came out in 2011.

-In 2013, the saxophonist released his first orchestral jazz album, Walking Shadows.
+In May 2013, the saxophonist released his first orchestral jazz album, Walking Shadows, which was featured weeks later in his Festival performance at Maison symphonique de Montréal.